BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Cedar Pass Lodge

-Here you can book a stay at a cabin starting at around $228 per night.
+Here you can book a stay at one of the 27 cabins on property-starting at around $228 per night.
 Personally, I would either camp at one of the two campgrounds or head into Rapid City for more options.

 Wall

 The town of Wall has many motels available as well as a campground and cabins.
-They currently have a Days Inn, America’s Best Value Inn, Best Western Plains Motel, and a few others.
+They currently have a Days Inn (book here), America’s Best Value Inn (book here), Best Western Plains Motel (book here)- (we’ve stayed here and it was nice!), and a few others.

 Rapid City